yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC62x.rst

    in the current Linux Processor SDK.
 For now, it is recommended to reboot the board when loading new binaries into the M4F core.

+   Above steps to start/stop remoteproc don't apply to R5F remoteproc since R5F firmware boots early and R5F remoteproc driver late attaches to it as mentioned in previous sections.

 DMA memory Carveouts
 --------------------